 While types and evolutions were absent or just roughly outlined, the creators seem to have untimely fantasized about some concepts that wouldn’t be fully realized until much later – specifically gender (evidenced by the Nidoran), and perhaps even breeding as hinted at by the fetus and eggs visible in Capsule Monsters.

-Early sketches of Lapras, Gastly, Staryu, and Blastoise appeared in Capsule Monsters, and Sugimori himself stated that Lapras was among the first Pokémon ever designed along with Clefairy and Rhydon (curiously enough, Lapras wasn’t granted a sprite among the first 17 though).
-Some other P1a Pokémon are visible or referenced to in the two poll documents available (the first October 1992 poll and the Tajiri manga poll) – specifically Cubone, Scyther, Pinsir, and Tangela.
-Also, Slowpoke and Rhyhorn’s name might be partially visible in the list from the GameInformer video, although not dating from the Capumon period specifically as its title “PM” suggests (probably 1992 – 1993).
+Early sketches of Lapras, Gastly, Staryu, and Blastoise appeared in other parts of the Capsule Monsters pitch document, and Sugimori himself stated that Lapras was among the first Pokémon ever designed, along with Clefairy and Rhydon (curiously enough, Lapras was index number 19 from the start, which isn’t exactly that early).
+Some other P1a Pokémon are visible or referenced to in the two poll documents available.

 SORTING THE CAPUMON INTO CATEGORIES